mahdip72/vq_encoder_decoder/README.md

 - [x] Add the evaluation code to fashionMNIST dataset
 - [x] Create the main VQ model with the GVP encoder and a decoder
 - [x] Add contact map dataloader to the project
+- [x] Add other features of accelerate training to the project
 - [ ] Add and test the LFQ model as an option
-- [x] Add other features of accelerate training to the project
+- [ ] Add GCPNet model as the decoder of EGNN-VQVAE model